 - 10 An insurance contract may contain one or more components that would be within the scope of another Standard if they were separate contracts.
-For example, an insurance contract may include an investment component or a service component (or both).
+For example, an insurance contract may include an investment component or a component for services other than insurance contract services (or both).
 An entity shall apply paragraphs 11-13 to identify and account for the components of the contract. - 11 An entity shall: - (a) apply HKFRS 9 to determine whether there is an embedded derivative to be separated and, if there is, how to account for that derivative. - (b) separate from a host insurance contract an investment component if, and only if, that investment component is distinct (see paragraphs B31-B32).
-The entity shall apply HKFRS 9 to account for the separated investment component. - 12 After applying paragraph 11 to separate any cash flows related to embedded derivatives and distinct investment components, an entity shall separate from the host insurance contract any promise to transfer distinct goods or non-insurance services to a policyholder, applying paragraph 7 of HKFRS 15.
+The entity shall apply HKFRS 9 to account for the separated investment component unless it is an investment contract with discretionary participation features within the scope of HKFRS 17 (see paragraph 3(c)). - 12 After applying paragraph 11 to separate any cash flows related to embedded derivatives and distinct investment components, an entity shall separate from the host insurance contract any promise to transfer to a policyholder distinct goods or services other than insurance contract services, applying paragraph 7 of HKFRS 15.
 The entity shall account for such promises applying HKFRS 15.
-In applying paragraph 7 of HKFRS 15 to separate the promise, the entity shall apply paragraphs B33-B35 of HKFRS 17 and, on initial recognition, shall: - (a) apply HKFRS 15 to attribute the cash inflows between the insurance component and any promises to provide distinct goods or non-insurance services; and - (b) attribute the cash outflows between the insurance component and any promised goods or non-insurance services accounted for applying HKFRS 15 so that: - (i) cash outflows that relate directly to each component are attributed to that component; and - (ii) any remaining cash outflows are attributed on a systematic and rational basis, reflecting the cash outflows the entity would expect to arise if that component were a separate contract. - 13 After applying paragraphs 11-12, an entity shall apply HKFRS 17 to all remaining components of the host insurance contract.
-Hereafter, all references in HKFRS 17 to embedded derivatives refer to derivatives that have not been separated from the host insurance contract and all references to investment components refer to investment components that have not been separated from the host insurance contract from the host insurance contract (except those references in paragraphs B31-B32).
+In applying paragraph 7 of HKFRS 15 to separate the promise, the entity shall apply paragraphs B33-B35 of HKFRS 17 and, on initial recognition, shall: - (a) apply HKFRS 15 to attribute the cash inflows between the insurance component and any promises to provide distinct goods or services other than insurance contract services; and

+- (b) attribute the cash outflows between the insurance component and any promised goods or services other than insurance contract services, accounted for applying HKFRS 15 so that: - (i) cash outflows that relate directly to each component are attributed to that component; and - (ii) any remaining cash outflows are attributed on a systematic and rational basis, reflecting the cash outflows the entity would expect to arise if that component were a separate contract. - 13 After applying paragraphs 11-12, an entity shall apply HKFRS 17 to all remaining components of the host insurance contract.
+Hereafter, all references in HKFRS 17 to embedded derivatives refer to derivatives that have not been separated from the host insurance contract and all references to investment components refer to investment components that have not been separated from the host insurance contract (except those references in paragraphs B31-B32).